OfficeDev/Office-Add-in-samples/Samples/Excel.OfflineStorageAddin/README.md

+---
+topic: sample
+products:
+- Excel
+- Office 365
+languages:
+- JavaScript
+extensions:
+  contentType: samples
+  technologies:
+  - Add-ins
+  createdDate: 7/19/2019 1:25:00 PM
+---

-# Using storage techniques to access Office add-in data offline
+# Use storage techniques to access data from an Office Add-in when offline

 ## Summary

-This sample demonstrates how you can implement `localStorage` to enable limited functionality for your Office add-in when a user experiences lost connection.
+This sample demonstrates how you can implement `localStorage` to enable limited functionality for your Office Add-in when a user experiences lost connection.

 ## Applies to